jennyfisher/jennyfisher.github.io/surge.md

 ## Undergraduate Research Opportunity

 **SURGE into a research career!** The SURGE (Supporting Undergraduate Research for Greater Equity) research assistantship is a paid research opportunity for UOW undergraduate students majoring in science, mathematics, or engineering who are interested in applying computational skills to environmental questions.
-SURGE aims to improve diversity and equity in research by providing opportunities to students who come from demographic groups that are traditionally underrepresented in these fields.
+SURGE aims to improve diversity and equity in research by providing opportunities to students who come from demographic groups that are traditionally underrepresented in these fields. [**Apply here**](https://forms.gle/vt5AHgZjkebQbniNA) **by 31 Oct.**

 ### Program Details
 The SURGE program provides funding for 200 hours of paid work as a research assistant.
 The program can be conducted full-time over the summer break (Jan-Feb), part-time over the Autumn semester (Mar-Jun), or a combination of the two, based on the preferences of the successful applicant.
 The research assistant will be paid at professional services casual rate 3, equivalent to ~$39/hour (including a casual loading).